crossbario/iotcookbook/device/pi/components/colorstrip/README.md

 This component exposes the seven RGB neopixel LED strip built into the Crossbar.io IoT Starterkit as a WAMP component which then can be used for visual indication and effects within a WAMP based application.

-The Crossbar.io IoT Starterkit has a built in seven RGB neopixel LED strip that is connected via one of the PWM capable GPIOs of the Pi.
+The seven RGB neopixel LED strip is connected via one of the PWM capable GPIOs of the Pi.

 The component is written in Python using Autobahn running on Twisted.
 To program the LED strip, the component uses the [rpi_ws281x library](https://github.com/jgarff/rpi_ws281x).